An irreversible investment problem with a learning-by-doing feature: Introduction

 \subsection{Related literature}

 Problems of irreversible investment have been widely studied in the literature on stochastic control, with early references provided by \cite{DP} and \cite{MS}, and more recent contributions including, among many others, \cite{bank2020modelling}, \cite{de2017optimal}, \cite{decamps2006irreversible} and \cite{ferrari2015integral}.
-Mathematically, the irreversible investment problem described in \eqref{eq:startX}-\eqref{formulation} (and formulated more precisely in Section~\ref{sec3} below) is a stochastic singular control problem under incomplete information, where the chosen control affects the learning rate.
-While stochastic control problems with incomplete information have been studied extensively (for early references, see \cite{L} for a problem of utility maximization, and \cite{DMV} for an investment timing decision), works involving control of the learning rate are more rare.
-Within statistics, a problem of change-point detection with a controllable learning rate has been studied in \cite{DS} (for reversible controls) and \cite{EM2023} (for irreversible controls), and an estimation problem with controllable learning rate was solved in \cite{EK}.
+Mathematically, the irreversible investment problem described in \eqref{eq:startX}--\eqref{formulation} (and formulated more precisely in Section~\ref{sec3} below) is a stochastic singular control problem under incomplete information, where the chosen control affects the learning rate.
+While stochastic control problems with incomplete information have been studied extensively (for early references, see \cite{L} for a problem of utility maximization, and \cite{DMV} for an investment timing decision), works involving control of the learning rate were previously more rare but have seen a growing number of contributions in recent years.
+Within statistics, a problem of change-point detection with a controllable learning rate has been studied in \cite{DS} (for reversible controls) and \cite{EM2023} (for irreversible controls), and estimation problems with a controllable learning rate were considered in \cite{moscarini2001optimal}, \cite{EK} and \cite{campbell2025sequential}.
 In literature on operations management, related questions of the trade-off between earning and learning have been studied in the context of dynamic pricing in models with demand uncertainty, see, e.g., \cite{HKZ}.
 Within operations research, \cite{harrison2015investment} studies an investment problem similar to ours, but with the main difference that investment does not affect the learning rate.
 More specifically, an investor may at each instant in time choose between a finite set of learning rates, where a larger learning rate comes with a larger running cost of observation, and where the unknown return has a two-point distribution.
 Moreover, the investor may choose an investment time, at which the optimization ends.
 For a related work, see also \cite{sunar2021competitive}.
+Some abstract stochastic control problems where controls affect the learning rate have been recently studied also in \cite{cohen2025optimal}, \cite{knochenhauer2024continuous}, and \cite{cox2025measure}.
 Finally, our problem is also related to classical multi-armed bandit problems, where a chosen strategy affects both learning and earning; see e.g. \cite{GGW}.